General Camp Information

 Arrive at Camp, sign in, and ready to collect station supplies by 8:00 am.

 Please see the guidelines below for clothing during camp.
 Those volunteers who volunteer all four days during camp, Tues - Fri, and have their pack volunteer schedule turned in on time (May Roundtable Deadline) will receive a FREE Camp T-shirt in appreciation for your help and service.

 If a volunteer would like a camp shirt, and is not able to volunteer at camp for four days, they may purchase one.
-Volunteer shirt color is Royal Blue, design pictured here. $9.00 per shirt or hoodie sweatshirts for $26.00.
+Volunteer shirt color is Navy Blue, design pictured here. $9.00 per shirt or hoodie sweatshirts for $26.00.
 Money and order is due through the pack coordinator by May Roundtable Deadline.
-(Caribbean Blue is Core Staff / Red is Cub Scouts)
+(Maroon is Core Staff / Purple is Cub Scouts)

 Since we provide good council to our Scouts, the same applies to our Leaders and Volunteers; as most of the same rules of what to bring and not to bring to camp apply.
 What you'll really need, and this is a short list, are:

 - Good tennis shoes or hiking boots, No open toe shoes or sandals.